pbrinkmeier/kit-lecture-notes/betriebssysteme/07-inter-process-communication.md

 #### Implementation considerations

-`wait` and `signal` need to be carefully synchronized, otherwise using semaphores could result in a _race condition_ between checking and decrementing `s`.
-Also, _signal loss_ could occur when waiting and waking threads up at the same time:
+`wait` and `signal` need to be carefully synchronized, otherwise using semaphores could result in a **race condition** between checking and decrementing `s`.
+Also, **signal loss** could occur when waiting and waking threads up at the same time:

 - consider a thread T1 checking `s`, which is 0
 - before the thread goes to sleep, another thread T2 within the critical section finished
-- T2's `signal` doesn't wake up any threads, as no thread is sleeping
+- T2’s `signal` doesn’t wake up any threads, as no thread is sleeping
-- after Ts's `signal` call finishes, T1 continues and begins sleeping
+- after Ts’s `signal` call finishes, T1 continues and begins sleeping

 Now, one thread less than expected can enter the critical section.
 If no other thread comes along, T1 will sleep forever.